-Posted by Eric Newton
+Posted by George Abbott

 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 We believe that democracy thrives when people and communities are informed and engaged.

-Copyright © 2006-2015 John S. and James L. Knight Foundation.
+Copyright © 2006-2016 John S. and James L. Knight Foundation.
 Other copyrights apply where noted.